Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 The reels’ star drag is easy to adjust and produces over up to 18 lbs of smooth stopping power, enough to hold on to most small to medium-sized fish species.

 The moderate gear ratio (6.4:1) offers the perfect balance between speed and power, allowing you to cast most types of fishing lures.
 The reel comes with both a right or left-handed version so you can choose one that fits your preference.

 Overall, the Abu Garcia Black Max low-profile reel is an excellent baitcasting reel for anglers looking for quality at an affordable price tag.

 Best High Speed: KastKing Royale Legend Baitcaster – Elite Series

 With a gear ratio of 8.1:1 and a retrieval rate of 34.06 inches per turn (IPT) of the handle, the Kastking baitcasting reel is the fastest on our list.

 High-speed reels are especially important for retrieving your lure at a lightning speed.
 Plus, they’re ideal for hauling fish from near the cover and to reel in slack line when the fish is swimming towards you.

 The hardened aluminum main gear makes it extremely durable and lightweight.
-While the brass pinion gears coupled with the 11+1 corrosion resistant ball bearings makes your casting and retrievals smooth in both freshwater and saltwater conditions.
+While the brass pinion gears coupled with the 11+1 corrosion-resistant ball bearings make your casting and retrievals smooth in both freshwater and saltwater conditions.

 At 12/130(lb/yds) of mono, you can expect to reach yards into the water and let the fish run wild without running out of your fishing line.
 The reel can produce 17.65 lbs of stopping power but weighs only 7.2 ounces.